globus/action-provider-tools/README.rst

 A brief example of setting up the flask helper is provided immediately below.
-A more complete example showing implementation of all the required functions is provided in the Appendix.
-It is appropriate to use the skeleton in the Appendix as a starting point for any new Action Providers which are developed.
+A more complete example showing implementation of all the required functions is provided in the *examples/watchasay* directory.
+It is appropriate to use the example as a starting point for any new Action Providers which are developed.

 .. code-block:: python